List of Gargoyles characters: The Magus

 The Magus (voiced by Jeff Bennett) was a court magician of Castle Wyvern and Katharine's top advisor.
 It was the Magus who cast the spell that imprisoned Goliath's clan in stone, believing that the Viking Hakon had murdered the Princess and blaming the gargoyles for her death.
 He later discovered that Princess Katharine had been rescued by Goliath.
 The spell would place the Gargoyles in stone until their associated castle touches the sky.
 Unable to restore the gargoyles as Hakon had burned the page with his counterspell, he agreed to place Goliath under the same spell so that he might one day be reunited with his clan.
 The Magus guided Princess Katharine and the eggs to Avalon, and harbored unrequited feelings for the princess for many years.
 He died after using a great deal of energy to defeat the Weird Sisters.
 The spell in question was later broken by David Xanatos.

 Tom the Guardian

-In 10th-century Scotland, Tom (voiced by J. D. Daniels as a kid, Gerrit Graham as an adult) was a peasant boy at Wyvern Castle, who was eager to make friends with the gargoyles, especially the future-named Lexington & Brooklyn, despite his mother's objections.
+In 10th-century Scotland, Tom (voiced by J. D. Daniels as a child, Gerrit Graham as an adult) was a peasant boy at Wyvern Castle, who was eager to make friends with the gargoyles, especially the future-named Lexington & Brooklyn, despite his mother's objections.
 He also accompanied Princess Katherine and the gargoyle eggs to Avalon, where he took on the role of Guardian, protecting the eggs & training the young gargoyles when they hatched.
 While living on Avalon, the adult Tom became Katharine's confidante and eventually her husband.